-Which Refinancing Option is Best for You?
+Refinancing: Which Loan Program is for You?

 Making Your Payments Lower

-Are you hoping to cash out some of your home equity in your refinance?
-It could be you're dreaming of a cruise; you need to pay college tuition for your child; or you are planning some home improvements.
-So you want to get a loan above the remaining balance on your existing mortgage loan.With this goal, you want to find a loan for a higher number than the balance remaining on your existing mortgage loan.
-If you've had your current mortgage loan for quite a while and/or have a mortgage loan with high interest, you may be able to do this without making your mortgage payment bigger.
+Are you hoping to cash out some of your equity in your refinance?
+It could be you're dreaming of a cruise; you need to pay tuition for your college-bound child; or you are updating your kitchen.
+Then you want to find a loan above the balance remaining on your present mortgage loan.In that case, you need However, if your mortgage rate is high now and you've had it for a long time, you could be able to reach your goals without making your mortgage payments rise.

 Consolidating Your Debt

-Switching to a Shorter Term Loan
+Getting a Shorter Term Loan

 Are you hoping to fatten your home equity faster, and pay off your mortgage sooner?
 You should consider refinancing to a short-term loan, like a 15-year mortgage.
 Your mortgage payments will probably be higher than with your longer term mortgage, but the pay-off is: you will pay substantially less interest and can build up equity more quickly.
 On the other hand, if your current longer term mortgage loan has a low balance remaining, and was closed a number of years ago, you may be able to make the change without paying more each month.
 To help you figure out your options and the many benefits in refinancing, please contact us at (408) 626-1879.
 We would love to help you reach your goals!